Databases6 min read

 Running queries and exploring schemas

 Once connected, write any SQL query.
 The interface shows results in a table, with column headers, data types, and row counts.
-For larger result sets, pagination prevents the browser from loading millions of rows at once.
+For larger result sets, pagination prevents the app from loading millions of rows at once.

 On the left sidebar, you can browse your database structure: list tables, columns, and their types.
 This schema explorer saves you from memorizing table names and column definitions.